The Local Guys Logo

 Conduct Regular Inspections

 Regular inspections of electrical equipment, wiring, and outlets are crucial to identify potential hazards.
-The Australian Standard AS/NZ 3760:2022 mandates any “competent person” to inspect the workplace periodically to check for any signs of wear and tear, loose connections, or faulty components.
+The Australian Standard AS/NZS 3760:2022 mandates any “competent person” to inspect the workplace periodically to check for any signs of wear and tear, loose connections, or faulty components.
 Prompt repairs or replacements should be carried out to address any identified issues.

 Maintain Proper Wiring